tiper/UmbrellaAAR/README.md

 When developing a multi-module Kotlin Multiplatform project with an Android library target, you might have multiple local modules that depend on each other.
 Typically, you would build each library and distribute them separately.
 However, there are times you want to distribute just **one** AAR that includes all local sub-libraries:

 - **Single Artifact for Internal Distribution**: Generate one `.aar` containing everything, so internal teams don’t have to manage many modules.
-- **Unified Release**: If all modules are versioned, tested, and released in lockstep, a single “fat” artifact may simplify versioning.
+- **Unified Release**: If all modules are versioned, tested, and released in lockstep, a single “fat”/"umbrella" artifact may simplify versioning.
 - **Simplify for Consumers**: Provide a single library that includes local submodule code, so consumers don’t have to add multiple modules from your project.
 - **Optimized Multiplatform Development**: Allows Kotlin Multiplatform projects to be developed as multi-module setups to take advantage of Gradle’s parallel compilation capabilities, reducing build times.
 - **XCFramework Inspiration**: Inspired by how Kotlin Multiplatform XCFrameworks are built, but with a twist: only internal modules are merged.
 External dependencies are left for the consumer to resolve, avoiding conflicts and taking advantage of dependency resolution optimizations.